psykaunot/YanisDiallo.github.io/_publications/2024-03-22-mobile-robot-obstacle-detection.md

 ---
 title: "Mobile Robot Obstacle Detection and Avoidance with NAV-YOLO"
 collection: publications
-category: conferences
+category: manuscripts
 permalink: /publication/2024-03-22-mobile-robot-obstacle-detection
-excerpt: 'This paper proposes a vision-based navigation model that integrates a pre-trained YOLOv5 object detection model into a Robot Operating System (ROS) navigation stack to optimize obstacle detection and avoidance in a complex environment.'
+excerpt: 'This paper proposes a vision-based navigation model that integrates a pre-trained YOLOv5 object detection model into a Robot Operating System (ROS) navigation stack to optimize obstacle detection and avoidance in a complex environment.
+The paper received the Best Paper Presentation award at the 11th ICCMA 2023 conference.'
 date: 2024-03-22
 venue: 'International Journal of Mechanical Engineering and Robotics Research'
 paperurl: 'https://psykaunot.github.io/YanisDiallo.github.io/files/Mobile_robot_obstacle_detection-2024.pdf'